What Is Phishing

 Fraudulent Data Entry Forms

-These emails prompt you to fill in sensitive information — such as user IDs, passwords, credit card data, and phone numbers.
-Once you submit that information, it can be used by cybercriminals for their personal gain.
+These emails prompt users to fill in sensitive information—such as user IDs, passwords, credit card data, and phone numbers.
+Once users submit that information, it can be used by cybercriminals for their personal gain.

 It’s important to recognize the consequences of falling for a phishing attack, either at home or at work.
-Here are just a few of the problems that can arise from falling for a phish:
+Here are just a few of the problems that can arise from falling for a phishing email:

 In Your Personal Life